 Geounion (an undergraduate organization) hosts weekly talks given by faculty, postdocs, graduate and undergraduate students involved in geophysical sciences research.
 Dinner is provided.
 Announcements of weekly talks and other geounion events are sent through our listhost.

 There are several journal clubs in the department where students and faculty meet to discuss papers.
 The largest of these are:

-The department hosts CofTea twice weekly.
-A fresh pot of coffee is percolated and there are cookies and an assortment of teas.
-Mondays at 3:00 and Thursdays at 11:00 in the Goldsmith Room (Hinds 176).
+The department hosts coffee hours twice weekly.
+A fresh pot of coffee is percolated and there are snacks and an assortment of teas.
+Mondays at 2:00PM and Thursdays at 9:00AM in the Goldsmith Room (Hinds 176).

 Towards the end of each spring quarter, 3rd year graduate students organize a student symposium.
-Faculty, research staff and students take a break from their regular Friday schedules and dedicate the full day to listing to 15 minute talks from graduate students (and a few brave senior undergrads).
+Faculty, research staff and students take a break from their regular Friday schedules and dedicate the full day to listening to 15 minute talks from graduate students.

 Undergrads, particularly senior thesis students, also have their day in the spotlight.
 Late in each spring quarter, these students present their work to the department in 15 minute talks, following a lunch to celebrate this step toward graduating with honors.